Fat Transfer Breast Augmentation Pros and Cons

 How long do results last with fat transfer to the breast?

-The results of fat transfer to the breast are typically long-lasting, but there are a few important factors to consider such as such as weight changes, aging, or lifestyle habits.
-Most patients enjoy their enhanced shape for years, though some may need touch-ups.
+The results of fat transfer to the breast are typically long-lasting, but there are a few important factors to consider such as weight changes, aging, or lifestyle habits.
+Many patients report that their results remain stable even when evaluating their breast fat transfer after 5 years, showing that the transferred fat can integrate well with natural tissue.
+Most patients enjoy their enhanced shape for years, though some may need touch-ups to maintain optimal results.

 Is breast augmentation with fat transfer worth it?